peterjc/thapbi-pict/docs/examples/soil_nematodes/presence_absence.rst

     the recovered taxa, *Hemicycliophora* occurred in one of the replicates, *Acrobeles* in two, while the rest were found in all three replicates.

-Note that as per the paper, accession MG994928 was used for *Tripyla glomerans* however, this required a 35bp 3' extension to cover the D3Af-D3Br amplicon, which was inferred from the observed reads matching other nematode sequences.
+Note that as per the paper Table 1, accessions MG994941 and MG994928 were used for *Anatonchus tridentatus* and *Tripyla glomerans*, but required 34 and 35bp 3' extensions respectively to cover the D3Af-D3Br amplicon (missing sequenced inferred from the observed reads, and matches other nematode sequences).

 JB3-JB5GED
 ----------